alexandru/alexn.org/_posts/2020-12-20-no-acceptable-ads.md

   Brave makes money only by serving ads, and in the long run making features opt-out, or making users accept ads via dark patterns, is a natural consequence.
 [Case in point](https://github.com/brave/brave-browser/issues/13222).
 And except for the people dreaming of becoming Internet-billionaires with the next Bitcoin-wannabe, who wants Brave's ads anyway?
 </p>

+Brave is just a Chromium shell with a paint job and Ads.

 In my tests, mobile Brave's ads-blocking is no better than mobile Chrome coupled with Pi-hole or NextDNS (for DNS-level ads-blocking).
 And on iOS, Safari + Wipr is much better, which is quite the feat, given Safari's limited content blocking capabilities.
 Firefox + uBlock Origin is miles better.
 And any performance claims for Brave's content blocking, being supposedly "native", is bullshit.

 But don't trust me.
 You can [run the benchmarks]({% link _wiki/web.md %}#browser-benchmarks) yourself.